cms-DQM/runregistry_backend/readme.md

 # Run Registry Backend

+This repository has been archived in favor of [runregistry](https://github.com/cms-DQM/runregistry/).

 This repository contains the API and all the microservices that compose the back end of Run Registry.

 ## Getting Started